ctyano/athenz-distribution/README.md

 This is an unofficial repository to provide tools, packages and instructions for [Athenz](https://www.athenz.io).

-It is currently owned and maintained by [ctyano](https://github.com/ctyano).
+This repository is currently privately owned and maintained by [ctyano](https://github.com/ctyano).

 ## Minimum setup on a Kubernetes cluster ⎈